 - If the account has created any trust lines without the No Ripple flag enabled, or has enabled the Default Ripple flag and issued any currency, the account can receive the tokens of those trust lines in Payment transactions as a result of rippling.
 It cannot be the destination of those transactions.

 - In general, an account in the XRP Ledger cannot receive any non-XRP currencies in the XRP Ledger as long as all of the following are true.
 (This rule is not specific to the DepositAuth flag.)

 - The account has not created any trust lines with a nonzero limit.

-- The account has not issued currency on trust lines created by others
+- The account has not issued tokens on trust lines created by others.

 - The account has not placed any offers.